Northeastern University Scholarships (2025–2026)

 Does Northeastern superscore test results?

 Yes.
-Northeastern will superscore both the SAT and ACT, meaning they consider your highest section scores across test dates when reviewing for admission and scholarships.
+Northeastern will superscore both the SAT and ACT, considering your highest section scores across test dates for admission and scholarships.

 Can merit awards be stacked with need-based aid?